-Throughout the RURITAGE project, 13 rural areas have been selected as Role Models.
-Role Models can be considered as successful cases where rural areas have been regenerated thanks to cultural and natural heritage.
-Role Models have been selected with reference to the 6 different Systemic Innovation Areas identified in the project: Pilgrimage, Resilience, Sustainable Local Food Production, Integrated Landscape Management, Migration and Art and Festivals.
-In RURITAGE, Role Models practices are analyzed to be transferred to 6 selected Replicators, one per SIA.
-Replicators represent local communities within rural territories that are in the process of building their own heritage-led regeneration strategies, but need to improve their skills, knowledge and capacity building.
+Throughout the RURITAGE project, thirteen rural areas have been selected as Role Models.
+The Role Models are recognised as prosperous cases that have regenerated with the help of cultural and natural heritage.
+The Role Models have been selected in reference to the six different Systemic Innovation Areas.
+Prosperous practices of the Role Models are analysed and furthermore transferred to six selected Replicators.
+There is one Replicator per SIA.
+These Replicators represent local communities within rural territories that are in the process of building their own heritage-led regeneration strategies, although in need of support to improve their skills, knowledge and capacity building.

 Each Role Model and Replicator has established a so-called Rural Heritage Hub.
 The hub is constituted by a community of local stakeholders as well as a physical meeting place where co-creation activities take place.
 The knowledge and skills coming from Role Models’ experience are transferred to Replicators through a participatory planning process that allows to tailor and adapt the Role Models’ strategies to specific needs and challenges faced by Replicators.
 It is thereby a living lab where local stakeholders and inhabitants cooperate for developing new heritage-led regeneration strategies for their territory.